 Miami Pulmonary Embolism Attorneys

-Doctors know – or at least they should – which patients are most at risk for pulmonary embolisms.
-If they fail to take proper preventive measures and their patient dies as a result, their oversight may be considered malpractice.
+Doctors know – or, at least, they should know – which patients are most at risk for pulmonary embolisms.
+If they fail to take proper preventive measures and their patient dies as a result, then their oversight may be considered malpractice.

 Compounding the situation was the doctor’s failure to diagnose the pulmonary embolism once it began to take effect.
-When his family hired us, we did not hesitate to hold the doctor accountable.
+When the patient’s family hired us, we did not hesitate to hold the doctor accountable.

-To schedule a free consultation to discuss Miami medical malpractice related to a pulmonary embolism, call 305-372-0123 or call 866-769-0123 toll-fee.
+To schedule a free consultation to discuss Miami medical malpractice related to a pulmonary embolism, call Kaire & Heffernan, PLLC, at 305-376-7860.
 You may also contact us online, and we’ll get in touch with you shortly.